 Used to the accuracy of my grandmother's memory, I didn't question this.
 I had known her version of the story of the 'King Street Tragedy' since I was a child in the 1970s.
 But this did not happen.

-A likely sequence of events is as follows: on the morning of 27 July, 1921, somebody had entered Miss Lawn's shop and locked the door.
+A likely sequence of events (though all is surmised) is as follows: on the morning of 27 July, 1921, at around 11.00am, somebody had entered Miss Lawn's shop and locked the door.
 It's thought Miss Lawn was in the back, possibly washing something up in her scullery.

 The intruder, having been to the till, had then gone to Miss Lawn's parlour.
 She had a cupboard there in which it was known she kept change.
 Miss Lawn had become aware of the intruder, and emerged from her scullery.
 The intruder may have tried to escape through the back door.